 "First of all, we're best friends.
 We're literally best friends," Zeta-Jones told E!
 News during the Queen America junket in 2018.
 They also relish being nice to other people, even those who aren't so nice to them, and "we have a mantra," she added.
 "We have to remind ourselves," she mimed pointing to another person, "you're my best friend, my lover, my partner, this is where we should be spending our time, being kind."

-Hollywood is still all in on its relationship with Douglas, too, and when he won a Golden Globe for lead actor in a comedy series for Netflix's The Kominsky Method in 2019, he made sure to thank his "extraordinary, wonderful wife, Catherine," whom "I love so much."
+Hollywood is still all in on its relationship with Douglas, too, and when the Ant-Man star won a Golden Globe for lead actor in a comedy series for Netflix's The Kominsky Method in 2019, he made sure to thank his "extraordinary, wonderful wife, Catherine," whom "I love so much."

 Three consecutive Emmy nominations for acting followed, plus two Best Comedy Series nods as a producer.
-And though he didn't hear his name called on those nights, Douglas is already a winner before he walks inside.
+And though he didn't hear his name called on those nights, Douglas was already a winner before he walked inside.